-Extant sites for major employment and non-residential development with their planning permission.
+Extant sites for major employment and non-residential development

 The following sites had extant planning permission at time of preparing this Local Plan.
 These sites are allocated for the purpose of providing clarity on the nature and scale of development, and to secure the principle of development over the plan period.